rinorkdg/code-test-PLG/README.md

 - Ammo is shown above the crosshair
 - Checkpont shows when you pass it
 - Added option turn music on and off

+### Visuals

+- The gun draws a line when fired
+- The gun has a custom sprite
+- The checkpoint has a flag

 ### Audio